YestinYang/YestinYang.github.io/_posts/2018-01-04-Python-Packages-for-Data-Science.md

 ## Purpose

-Test the syn function of StackEdit
+Test the syn function of StackEdit how to manage commit
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MjQ2NjE4M119
+eyJoaXN0b3J5IjpbLTE4NjYzMDg5MzBdfQ==
 -->